Ievgeniia Gubkina

-Ievgeniia Gubkina (born 7 May 1985) is a Ukrainian architect and architectural historian specializing in architecture and urban planning of the 20th century in Ukraine, and a multidisciplinary approach to heritage studies.
+Ievgeniia "Jenia" Gubkina (born 7 May 1985) is a Ukrainian architect, architectural and urban historian, and curator specializing in architecture and urban planning of the 20th century in Ukraine, and a multidisciplinary approach to heritage studies.
 Since 2014 she has co-founded the NGO Urban Forms Center and the avant-garde women's movement "Modernistki".

 Life and career

 Ievgeniia Gubkina was born in Kharkiv in a family of architects.
 In 2008 she graduated with honors from the Faculty of Architecture of the Kharkiv National Academy of Urban Economy with a degree in urban planning.
 From 2008 to 2011 she studied in its PhD program Theory of Architecture and Restoration of Architectural Monuments.

 From 2006 to 2008 she worked as an architect in OJSC "Kharkiv Design Institute".

 In 2014 she co-founded the NGO Urban Forms Center, starting her involvement in activism in architecture and heritage preservation.